 - How to create knowledge transfer in your development and design teams to create and sustain authentic digital inclusion

-Plus, a live demonstration of usability testing in action!
+Plus, a demonstration of usability testing in action!

-This will be lively and generous exchange between the consulting practice of a national nonprofit for the blind, and an agency responsible for creating open source goverment websites and ecosystems.
+This will be lively and generous exchange between the consulting practice of a national nonprofit for the blind, and an agency responsible for creating open source government websites and ecosystems.

 The material we present will make sense and create relief for those responsible for the accessibility of their institution’s platforms.

 Our demonstration of a usability test will drive home the importance of usability testing, but more than anything else, it will help attendees conceptualize how they will advance their institution’s approach and effectiveness for actually becoming authentically digitally inclusive.